syzygy608/TAICA_DL_Labs/Lab2/report.md

 I applied the following processing to the images:

-- Resize: Uniformly resized the images to 512×512.
-- Elastic Deformation: Simulated shape variations to enhance the model’s adaptability to deformations.
-- Rotation: Randomly rotated the images by ±30° to increase directional diversity.
-- Normalization: Standardized the RGB images using ImageNet’s mean and standard deviation.
-- Tensor Conversion: Converted NumPy arrays to PyTorch tensors.

-My preprocessing pipeline extends U-Net’s elastic deformation with additional augmentations (e.g., rotation) and modern RGB handling (fixed 512×512 size, ImageNet normalization), suited for natural image tasks.
+My preprocessing pipeline extends U-Net’s elastic deformation with additional augmentations and modern RGB handling (fixed 512×512 size, ImageNet normalization), suited for natural image tasks.
 U-Net, designed for biomedical images, uses simpler augmentation and lacks explicit normalization or tensor conversion.

 ## 3. Analyze the experiment results (25%)

+In this lab, I use tensorboard to visualize the training process.

+### UNet

+I first train the UNet model with the following hyperparameters:

+- Batch size: 1
+- Learning rate: 0.001
+- Weight decay: 0.0002
+- Epochs: 10

+The training loss and validation loss are shown in the following figure.

+The orange line is showing the performance of the one with original initialization, and the blue line is showing the performance of the one with He initialization.
+The model with He initialization has a lower accuracy at the beginning, but it can converge quickly and achieve a better performance on the validation set after 10 epochs.

 ## 4. Execution steps (0%)